 Order and laws in nature

-In ancient times, when people did not know the causes and interrelationships of phenomena and events in nature (or in human life), they looked at everything anthropomorphically and explained all events with the help of the gods or demons who control all aspects of nature and life - the gods of the Sun, fire, sea, war, storms, etc ..
-These gods were, in their opinion, unpredictable, people were at their mercy and could be reconciled by sacrifices and rituals. ) .
-However, during the long process of knowledge development (which began in ancient Greece, around 500 BC and was mainly attended by Thales of Miletus, Anaximandros, Democritus, Pythagoras, Aristarchus, Archimedes) , the view was increasingly asserted that nature is governed by certain unchanging rules - natural laws that can be revealed.
-People began to understand that nature (the universe) has its inner order , which can be understood through observationand thinking about these observations.
+In ancient times, when people did not know the causes and interrelationships of phenomena and events in nature (or in human life), they looked at everything anthropomorphically and explained all events with the help of the gods or demons who control all aspects of nature and life - the gods of the Sun, fire, sea, war, storms, etc...
+These gods were, in their opinion, unpredictable, people were given to them at their grace and disfavor (they could possibly be reconciled by sacrifices and rituals).
+However, during the long process of knowledge development (which began in ancient Greece, around 500 BC and was mainly attended by Thales of Miletus, Anaximandros, Democritus, Pythagoras, Aristarchus, Archimedes), was increasingly asserted the cognition, that nature is governed by certain unchanging rules - natural laws that can be revealed.
+People began to understand that nature (the universe) has its inner order, which can be understood through observation and thinking about these observations.
 That the world is recognizable and can be understood without reference to myths, religions, and unsubstantiated assumptions, but on the basis of reliably established and carefully categorized knowledge.